Orchestra of the Age of Enlightenment

 Inspired by the coffee-house culture that Johann Sebastian Bach enjoyed in 18th-century Leipzig, The Secret Garden Café Concerts are a new series of relaxed, intimate performances.
 Each concert is curated by the Orchestra of the Age of Enlightenment’s principal players, uncovering rarely heard musical curiosities and forgotten gems that seldom appear on the modern concert stage.

-For these events, the Assembly Hall at our home in Acland Burghley School will be transformed into a welcoming café setting.
+For these events, the Assembly Hall at Acland Burghley School will be transformed into a welcoming café setting.
 Your ticket includes a generous slice of cake and bottomless tea, coffee or soft drinks.

 Venue Details & Map